-Monkeypox is a rare disease caused by infection with the monkeypox virus.
-Monkeypox virus belongs to the Orthopoxvirus genus in the family Poxviridae.
+MPOX (Formerly known as Monkeypox) is a rare disease caused by infection with the monkeypox virus.
+MPOX virus belongs to the Orthopoxvirus genus in the family Poxviridae.
 The Orthopoxvirus genus also includes variola virus (which causes smallpox), vaccinia virus (used in the smallpox vaccine), and cowpox virus.
-Monkeypox is not related to chickenpox.
+MPOX is not related to chickenpox.

-Anyone can be infected by monkeypox regardless of sexual orientation or gender identity or any other identity.
+Anyone can be infected by MPOX regardless of sexual orientation or gender identity or any other identity.

 FLYER/ VOLANTE: English, Spanish, Chinese, Burmese, Karen